mmurygin/notes/sre/troubleshooting.md

 1. Comming up with wildly improbable theories about what's wrong, or latching onto causes of past problems.
 1. Hunting down spurious correlations that are actually coincidences or are correlated with shared causes
 1. Correlation is not a causations.

-## Postmortem
-### Practices
-**Downtime is like a present - it's good until you have the same twice.**
-1. Principles:
-    * Blameless
-        * people are never root cause
-    * Should be writen for all major or user-facing incidents
-    * Should be reviewed
-    * Should be shared withing an organization.
-    * Can be used as a training material
-1. Content:
-    * What went wrong
-    * What the impact of the issue was
-    * How you tracked down the problem
-    * How you fixed the problem
-    * How to prevent it from happening again.
-1. Conclusion:
-    * What went well
-    * What did we learned

-### Analyzing and reducing the amount of incidents
-1. Keep a History of Outages
-1. Ask the Big, Even Improbable, Question: What if...?
-1. Encourage Proactive Testing